IDMNYU/synthaccess/brailleOverlays/README.md

 When designing braille overlays for physical synthesizers, space may be at a premium, so shorhands, abbreviations, contractions, and use of Grade 2 braille will be super useful for labelling things.
 Below are some suggested mappings for common synthesizer controls if you have space for 2, 3, or 4 braille characters.

-For more high density interfaces, a great solution is to create a tactile guide.
+As mentioned above, for more high density interfaces, a great solution is to create a tactile guide.
 The [tactileSynths](../tactileSynths) part of this repository will help you get started.

 | Label | 2 | 3 | 4 |
 | ----- | ----- | ----- | ----- |